kristian-lange-tw/JATOS_docs_v3/pages/Expose-your-local-JATOS.md

 title: Expose your local JATOS
 keywords: installation, internet, online, ngrok, serveo, localhost.run, tunnel
 tags:
+summary:
+sidebar: mydoc_sidebar
+permalink: Expose-your-local-JATOS.html
+folder:
+toc: true
+last_updated: 26 Aug 2019
+---

+## Introduction

-summary: This page is about on how to expose your locally installed JATOS to the Internet.
+This page is about on how to expose your locally installed JATOS to the Internet.
 If you want to know a bit more about the background, I recommend reading [Tunnelling services for exposing localhost to the web](https://www.chenhuijing.com/blog/tunnelling-services-for-exposing-localhost-to-the-web).
 There are several tunneling services and some of those are free or have at least a free offer.
 Here we concentrate on _Serveo_, _ngrok_, and _localhost.run_.
 All tree are working fine.
 Just pick one.
 If you have **Windows** and don't know SSH, _ngrok_ will suit you best since it has an installer.
-sidebar: mydoc_sidebar
-permalink: Expose-your-local-JATOS.html
-folder:
-toc: true
-last_updated: 26 Aug 2019
----

 But first some general advice:
 * More information: How to [bring your JATOS online](Bring-your-JATOS-online.html)